CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

 ++++++++++
 If you want to contribute, please see :ref:`contribute`.

-Our current build system only supports `Unix-like`_ systems.
-Some of the programs requires are Sphinx_ and Python_, but this list is not complete.
+Our current build system only supports `Unix-like`_ systems, and dependencies include Sphinx_ and Python_.

 Unit tests require the xUnit_ toolbox.